exoInference/.github/profile/README.md

-# Welcome to the exoInferene organization.
+# Welcome to the exoInference organization.